 The style of Kung Fu that the woman standing on the dragon's head is practicing (at the temple, before the dragon well) is Crane Style Kung Fu.
 Practitioners of this style are very adept at balancing on one foot, as a crane does.
 It is interesting to note that she is controlling a cobra (likely in the same style as a snake charmer).
-This could possibly be a nod to the original The Karate Kid (1984) in which Daniel defeated a member of the Cobra Kai dojo by using the "Crane technique".
+This could possibly be a nod to The Karate Kid (1984), in which Daniel defeated a member of the Cobra Kai dojo by using the "Crane technique".

 Director Harald Zwart is true to his city's football team.
 He hides the logo of the soccer team: Fredrikstad Fotballklubb (FFK) in every movie he makes.
 In this movie, you can find it on the championship doctor's jacket as a small pin.